Frequently Asked Questions / Terms

 If Broadway Arts Festival needs to cancel the event for any reason, we will advise you immediately by email and arrange to refund the full cost of your ticket.

-The outdoor theatre performances are “Rain or Shine” and will not be cancelled due to wet weather.
+The outdoor theatre performance on the village green is “Rain or Shine” and will not be cancelled due to wet weather.
+If the weather is poor, the performance may be moved into the large marquee (this decision will be made by the theatre company).
 If the weather becomes too bad or extreme to continue the performance and it becomes unsafe for the performers/audience members the theatre companies would cancel the performance, but in this case tickets are non-refundable.

 The organisers of the festival reserve the right to cancel events at any stage if, in their opinion, deemed necessary, or if circumstances arise outside their control (such as Covid government restrictions).
 They also reserve the right to alter the programme, line-up and time without prior notification.
 Should the event be cancelled or the schedule changed, the organisers will not be liable for the payment of any compensation or for any loss of money and/or expenses incurred.
 The organisers have the right to deny entry to any event.